softwarearchitect817/softwarearchitect817/README.md

 👯 I’m looking to collaborate on **DevSecOps**

-🤝 I’m looking for help with **AI/ML and Edge Computing in Internet of things**
+🤝 I’m looking for help with **AI/ML and Edge Computing in Internet of things with 5G**

 💬 Ask me about **Web, Unity and Blockchain Development**